ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

     - techincally a socket is 5 fields, above 4 plus protocol(UDP or TCP)
     - a client(single IP) can thus have 2^16(~65k) connections to a server IP and port
     - uses 3-way handshake to establish connection: SYN -> SYN ACK -> ACK
+- Nagle's algorithm - reduce # of packets sent over the network, for efficiency since
+    - each packet has overhead from a headers: 20bytes for TCP header + 20 bytes IP header
+    - is an outstanding packet w/o an ack exists, sender should buffer data until a full TCP packet can be sent
+    - common issue was telnet session, keyboard press is 1 byte, which sends a 41byte packet, very inefficient
+    - `TCP_NODELAY` is a option to disable nagle's algo
+### UDP
+- conectionless - no handshakes to establish a connection
+    - being connectionless it can broadcast/multicast
+- no ackknowlegements of packets, so delivery not gauranteed, and order is not gauranteed
+- no congestion control, TCP has sliding window for this
+- datagrams, you get the entire packet of data as one logical piece, max size is 65,527bytes + 8byte header
+    - a receive/read on a udp socket will yield the whole datagram
+### SCTP
+- stream control transmission protocol - datagrams like UDP but in-order, has congestion control, and reliable
 ### IP
 - VIP - virtual IPs, IPs that are not connected to any physical interface
     - commonly used with 1-to-many NATs or for redudnancy with a cluster of servers or HSRP(hot standby router protocol)